DaniCarmo/South-West-Yoga-P1/README.md

 - Microsoft Egde

 ## Unfixed Bugs

-All bugs identified were fixed except one, Github does not support the POST action method for the newsletter sign up form, after trouleshooting it was decided to change the method from POST to GET.
+Most bugs identified were fixed.
+The one identified and unfixed relates to Github not supporting the POST action method for the newsletter sign up form, after trouleshooting it was decided to change the method from POST to GET.
 Troubleshooting Q&As on stackoverflow.com suggested this method for test environments and when not using JS.

 ## Responsiveness